jingshuw/sctransfer/README.md

 # The supporting Python package of SAVER-X

-This package should not be used alone.
-It is designed to be used internally by the R code of SAVER-X.
+This package is designed to be used by the R code of [SAVER-X](https://github.com/jingshuw/SAVERX).
 It contains simplified code from the python [dca](http://github.com/theislab/dca) package and the new Python code for transfer learning.

+One can also use this Python package for pre-training using public data.
+Instructions on pre-training will come out soon.

 ## Installation: